Estimates for short character sums evaluated at homogeneous polynomials: Energy estimates: proof of Theorem

 In \S \ref{sec:cor_energy}, we will prove Theorem \ref{cor:main_energy}, which is a short deduction from Theorem \ref{thm:main_energy}.

-\begin{remark} It has been noted in \cite{BC10} that one could potentially prove a nontrivial bound on $S(F;\Nbf,\Hbf)$ for $\Hbf$ with $\|\Hbf\|>p^{n/4+\kappa}$, at least for forms that satisfy the hypotheses of Theorem \ref{thm:main} and that further split into linear forms over $\bF_p$.
+\begin{remark} It has been noted in \cite{BC10} that one could potentially prove a nontrivial bound on $S(F;\Nbf,\Hbf)$ for $\Hbf$ with $\|\Hbf\|>p^{n/4+\kappa}$, at least for forms that satisfy the hypotheses of Theorem \ref{thm:main} and in addition split into linear forms over $\bF_p$.
 This condition on $\Hbf$ is weaker than the condition $H_i>p^{1/4+\kappa}$ for all $i$ achieved in the current paper.
-Such a result would require an optimal bound on the energy without the dyadic restriction imposed on $\Hbf$ in Theorem \ref{thm:main_energy}, and this likely requires new ideas that lift this restriction in Proposition \ref{prop:keyfacts}. \end{remark}
+Such a result would require an optimal bound on the energy without the dyadic restriction imposed on $\Hbf$ in Theorem \ref{thm:main_energy}, and this likely requires new ideas that lift this restriction in Proposition \ref{prop:keyfacts}.

+We mention here progress on energy estimates that do not require $H_i$ to be of the same size for all $i$.
+For $n=2,3$, Gabdullin \cite{Gab18} proved that Konyagin's \cite{Kon10} estimate of the energy in \eqref{eqn:literature_energy} holds for $\Hbf$ with $H_i\leq p^{1/2}/2$, thus producing a nontrivial upper bound on the corresponding character sum over the finite field $\bF_{p^n}$ for $\|\Hbf\|>p^{(1/4+\kappa)n}$.
+Kerr \cite{Ker21} extended Konyagin's energy estimate for $\Hbf$ such that $\max H_i \ll p^{1/n} \min H_i$, for arbitrary $n$. \end{remark}